 Serving up their self-proclaimed “immigrant bass music”, Desi Sub Culture will encapsulate the spirit of the Richmond World Festival, when they hit the main stage on Friday, August 31.
 “We are a nation of immigrants and we need a new narrative.
 The world we see on stage, on TV, in Hollywood and Bollywood movies, does not represent the real world.
 The real world is brown, black, white, yellow, red, and beige.
 It’s complicated.
 We are the kids of Asian immigrants.
 We grew up listening to Run DMC and Apna Sangeet.
 We celebrated Christmas like everyone else, except our big dinner was chicken curry and roti.
 We grew up between worlds.
 Our music is the musical version of ourselves, our upbringing, our identity.”

-The Richmond World Festival is produced by the City of Richmond and presented by Coast Capital Savings.
-Mosaic Main Stage sponsor is Vancouver International Airport (YVR); the Global Village is sponsored by Port of Vancouver; the FEASTival of Flavour is sponsored by CF Richmond Centre and Kids World is sponsored by Cowell Auto Group.
-Community partner is Kwantlen Polytechnic University and accommodation sponsor is Sheraton Vancouver Airport Hotel.
-Media sponsors are CTV, 94.5 Virgin Radio, Richmond News, Georgia Straight, Kiss Radio,102.7 The Peak, Z95.3, and Miss 604.
+The Richmond World Festival takes place from 4 to 10 p.m. on Friday, August 31 and from 11 a.m. to 10 p.m. on Saturday, September 1.
+The festival is produced by the City of Richmond and presented by Coast Capital Savings.
+Stage and zone sponsors include Vancouver International Airport (YVR), Tourism Richmond, Cowell Auto Group, CF Richmond Centre and Vanprop Investments Ltd. Community sponsors are Kwantlen Polytechnic University, FortisBC, and SunLife Financial Richmond Financial Centre.
+Accommodation sponsor is Sheraton Vancouver Airport Hotel.
+Media sponsors are CTV, 94.5 Virgin Radio, Richmond News, Georgia Straight, Kiss Radio, AM 1320 102.7 The Peak, Z95.3, and Miss 604.